arqamrp/arqamrp.github.io/_posts/2023-01-14-Notes-on-Mark-Twain.md

 [^6] Unsurprisingly, the subject of a question in one of those quiz sets we practised on for the Inter IIT Cultural Meet held in IIT Madras in January 2023.
 I correctly guessed that the person involved was Mark Twain (one of the rare instances I recalled the name) from the sheer eccentricity of the endeavour it described

-[^7] What if this is the origin of the phrase *Pradhan Sevak*?
+[^7] Of course, the grand old man himself.
+Also, what if this is the origin of the phrase *Pradhan Sevak*?
 What if he's a well-read guy with a thing for Mark Twain trivia?
-We can never know for sure.
+We'll never know for sure.

 [^8] Not to be confused with Anglerfish, the old, nasty predator which attracts little fish in the deep dark with its shiny appendage